top of page

 Cercle Orange Logo

-We are a cost-free referral and support service for people living with HIV in Montreal who do not have access to health care.
+We are a free referral and support service, located in Montreal, Quebec City and Gatineau, for people living with HIV who do not have access to health care.

 English home